Ekedahl-Oort and Newton strata for Shimura varieties of PEL type: Group-theoretic reformulation

 \subsection{Group-theoretic description of $\Dscr$-displays}

 We are now going to give a group-theoretic reformulation of the split Dieudonn\'e displays with additional structure of Definition~\ref{DefDDisplay}.
 We continue to assume that $R$ is a complete local noetherian $O_{E_v}$-algebra with perfect residue field $k$ of characteristic $p$ and that $p \geq 3$ or $pR = 0$.
+Recall that $G$ denotes the quasi-split reductive $\ZZ_p$-group scheme of $O_B$-linear symplectic similitudes of $\Lambda$ and that $(W,I)$ denotes the Weyl group of $G$ together with its set of simple reflections (Appendix~\ref{Weylgroups}).

 \begin{definition} For a subset $J\subseteq I$ defined over $\kappa$ let $\Ytilde_J$ be the $O_{E_v}$-scheme such that for each $O_{E_v}$-scheme $X$ the $X$-valued points of $\Ytilde_J$ are triples $(P,L,g)$, where $P$ is a parabolic subgroup of $G_X$ of type $J$, where $L$ is a Levi subgroup of $P$, and where $g \in G(X)$.
 By Appendix~\ref{Parabolic}, $\Ytilde_J$ is a quasi-projective smooth scheme. \end{definition}